 Saucony’s another well-established running shoe company that’s found success in the trail running world.
 The foundation of that success was laid more than a decade ago when Saucony ported their very popular road-racing shoe, the Kinvara, to the trails in the form of the Peregrine.
 Over the past decade, the Peregrine has taken on a life of its own, with its franchise model eventually evolving from a heavily lugged trail racing shoe to a more moderately lugged everyday trail running shoe.

 However, taking note of that evolution, Saucony added a luggier “soft-terrain” version of the Peregrine, starting with the Peregrine 10.
-Aside from the standard and soft-terrain models, there are three other variants of the Peregrine at the moment, including a wide version as well as Gore-Tex versions of the standard Peregrine and the Peregrine ICE+, the latter of which features a PWRTRAC ICE outsole for traction on ice and a water-resistant upper.
+Aside from the standard and soft-terrain models (with the Peregrine ST line notably ending with the Peregrine 13 ST), there are three other variants of the Peregrine at the moment, including a wide version as well as Gore-Tex versions of the standard Peregrine and the Peregrine ICE+, the latter of which features a PWRTRAC ICE outsole for traction on ice and a water-resistant upper.

-While the Peregrine is clearly Saucony’s franchise trail running shoe, the brand offers other solid trail shoes, such as the Xodus, a beefier, do-anything shoe favored by those looking for more protection and comfort, and the Endorphin Edge, that mixes a carbon plate with a plush ride.
+While the Peregrine is clearly Saucony’s franchise trail running shoe, the brand offers other solid trail shoes, such as the Endorphin Edge, which mixes a carbon plate with a plush ride.

 Where to Buy Trail Running Shoes